10 ways to get fit without the gym

 With the proper equipment, cycling can be a great way to get toned without the gym.
 One of its great benefits is that it does not have to be an added part of your daily routine.
 If work or some shops are close enough, take the extra time to bike there.
 You will be killing two birds with one stone; toning those muscles and getting where you need to be.
 An important thing to remember when cycling is that the bike suits you; this means that the handlebars and seat are positioned properly for your body.
 This will reduce your risk of injury.
 Bikes can be expensive to buy but they are worth the investment.
 If you are working, it might be useful to check out the BikeToWork scheme.
 Find out more about cycling here.

-Certain exercises can be taxing on the joints, but exercising in the water eliminates the impact that often causes injury.
+Certain exercises can be taxing on the joints, but exercising in the water lessens the impact that often causes injury.
 This is great news for anyone with knee problems, as the impact on land can negatively affect the knees.
 Swimming is a great way to tone the body because every movement is meeting the resistance of water.
 It is also a form of exercise that works multiple parts of the body.
 Swimming directly benefits endurance and heart health.
 You can take swimming classes, look-up tutorials to bring to the pool, or just freestyle your own swimming exercise routine.
 Swimming is also linked to producing endorphins that improve mental health, like anti-anxiety and depression.
-Don’t forget that Ireland is an island so you’re probably not living too far from the sea if you’re feeling adventurous.
+With plenty of beaches around the country you also have the option to swin for free in the sea.
 Read up on how to get swimming here.

 You don’t need to be flexible, a master at meditation...you don’t even need a proper mat!
 You can join a class or simply pull up a tutorial on the web and find a comfortable, maybe even peaceful spot in your home.
 Yoga is known for its benefits toward stress relief and blood pressure, but it is also a great means of toning the body.
 As with most exercises, it’s a good idea to start with a beginner level, or at least a level that best suits your ability; you don’t want an instructor who is folding into a pretzel when you have difficulty touching your toes!
 Yoga is about listening to your body, so there are always modifications to make the exercise best fit you, and while you’re at it you’ll find little by little you are increasing that flexibility.
-Check out our article on these types of yoga and what they involve!
 Need more information on yoga?
 Read up on it here.

 Sometimes we want the presence of an exercising class, but don’t want to leave the comfort of our home.
 Thankfully there is no shortage of exercise videos of all variations and levels.
 Preview a video on the Internet beforehand and see if it’s something you’ll enjoy.
 Remember you’re more likely to stick with it if you are having fun.
 If buying a dvd is not an option, there are plenty of exercising tutorials available on Youtube.
 This way you can get the benefit of an instructor, with only your living room to witness any outlandish moves.